 The Master of Theological Studies with General Studies and Concentration options, delivered on campus, is for students interested in theological education for a variety of educational and personal goals.
 This degree program seeks to provide a meaningful grounding in the theological disciplines for further graduate study (M.T.S.
 Concentrations).
 Through a core of required courses and a wide variety of elective course offerings, the on-campus Master of Theological Studies General Studies and Concentration options can be tailored to a variety of particular interests and goals.
-The degree consists of 48 credit hours, and requirements for the M.T.S. are typically completed in two years (four semesters) of full-time study.
-It is theoretically possible to complete the M.T.S. in three semesters; however, scheduling of courses or extra-Seminary commitments might not permit this.
+The degree consists of 48 credit hours, and requirements for the M.T.S.

+are typically completed in two years (four semesters) of full-time study.
 The maximum time allowance for completion of the M.T.S. degree requirements is ten academic years.